adamralph/adamralph.github.com/_posts/2019-10-22-would-it-help-if-i-spoke-to-your-management.md

   <p>Exactly i understand that as a developer. 🙂</p>
 </blockquote>

-The alarm bell was now deafening.
 At this point, I started to feel sorry for this person.
 They understand why a goal of 100% test coverage is usually a bad idea, but their hands are tied by management.
 I cut to the chase:

 **Me:**